tagspaces/tagspaces/README.md

 and install the project dependencies:

+    $ yarn install

+**Note:** If you experience any errors with the above command, please try this command first before filing a bug report:

     $ yarn install --network-timeout 1000000

 The last command will automatically build the application with webpack.
 Now it is time to install all the TagSpaces extensions: